infwonder/gdm-background/README.md

 I will not be responsible for any damage that may be caused by the use of this software.
 So, use it at your own risk.

 Unfortunately, you still can't load image files with spaces in its name since I trying to figure out how to work with them in gdk pixbuf.
-If you are able to help, please, feel free to provide in the issues section.
+If you are able to help, please, feel free to provide it in the issues section.

 ## Dependencies
 You will need the following packages installed in order to compile gdm-background: